 Plants: 5 stars – Lots of trees and plants around, very green!

 Accessibility from Stanford: 2 stars – You can get here by biking to Arastradero and running or hiking through Arastradero and Foothills.
-Since it is far, I’ve only done this twice.
+Since it is far, I’ve only done this a few times.
 If you are willing to bike all the way up Page Mill Road (not scared off by the curvy road, lack of a bike lane, and big elevation gain like me), you can get there by bike too.

 Monte Bello